50 TRAVEL SNACKS IDEAS FOR KIDS THAT THEY’LL ACTUALLY EAT

 How to Pack Snacks for Travel

-When you’re traveling, it’s soeasy to trade a bag of snacks back and forth and eat your entire kit without realizing.
-We’ve all been there!
-Portioned containers can help with this by providing pre-measured compartments that act as a visual “boundary.”
+When traveling, it feels convenient to trade plastic snack bags back and forth.
+However, then you’re left with waste, mess, and, inevitably, a stomach ache because you overate!
+Mothercould Snack Box’s portioned containers can help with this by providing pre-measured compartments that act as a visual “boundary.”
 It’s not restrictive; it’s an intentional, more mindful approach to snacking during travel.

 Separate Wet and Dry Foods

 Keeping wet and dry foods separate helps keep everything fresh—both in taste and texture.
 (If you thought your kids were picky before, ask them to eat soggy animal crackers!)
-For example, store fresh fruits or Greek yogurt in airtight containers.
-Or you could even use these freezer molds with lids, which double as compact, leak-resistant compartments!
+With the adjustable dividers in our Snack Boxes, you can:

 Pack Snacks in Easy-to-Access Areas